desktop/desktop/docs/process/what-is-desktop.md

 # What is GitHub Desktop and who is it for?

 ### Purpose
-As we triage issues, evaluate pull requests, and discuss new features, the GitHub Desktop team is making decisions based on our vision for the GitHub Desktop product.
 The purpose of this document  is to transparently share our collective view of what GitHub Desktop is and who we’re optimizing for when making decisions.
 Our goal is to be able to point back to this document to ensure there are fewer surprises and that we’re consistent in our product decisions.
 This will likely evolve over time as we continue to learn more about our users and the problem space.

 ## 1. GitHub Desktop reduces frustration and makes Git and GitHub workflows* more approachable.